 Back to the Future (1985)

-Can you really have an ’80s movie list without featuring Robert Zemeckis’ time-travelling extravaganza?
-If the movie’s promotional poster proved to be sub-par, then yes.
+Can you really have an 80s movie list without featuring Robert Zemeckis’ time-travelling extravaganza?
+If the film’s promotional poster had proven sub-par, then possibly.
 Fortunately, it is just as memorable as the film itself, and is still a fixture on college campus’ around the world more than thirty years after the film’s release.

 One of a plethora of Spielberg-produced wonders that would help define the decade, Back to the Future was an immediate smash that spoke to kids and adults alike with its winning mix of juvenile adventure and period nostalgia.
 A heartwarming thrill ride with a winning soundtrack and a series of precocious performances, its impact would be immediate and immutable, its appeal timeless, and Struzan’s promotional piece would not let the side down.

 Such was the poster’s perfection that the same image was used for both sequels, each adding an extra character to the hectic fray, but not to be underestimated is the importance of the film’s logo, a title of warped perspective that sums up the fun nature of its back-in-time escapades.

 Ridley Scott’s barren study of the human condition, juxtaposed with a race of androids known as ‘replicants’, is one of the most visually breathtaking and literary science fiction movies ever realised.

 Based on Phillip K Dick’s novel Do Android’s Dream of Electric Sheep, the movie explores themes of alienation, genetic engineering, technicism and religious symbolism, the latter personified by Eldon Tyrell’s god on Earth — a genetics mogul whose advancements force the hand of the LAPD and Rick Deckard’s retired blade runner.